top of page

 What makes the 1973 victory even more remarkable is the story behind it.

-The wine was produced by a young, relatively unknown winemaker, Warren Winiarski, who was previously a winemaker at Robert Mondavi Winery.
+The wine was produced by a young, relatively unknown winemaker, Warren Winiarski, who had previously worked at Robert Mondavi Winery.
 In 1970, Warren and his investors purchased 44 acres of land planted with prune and walnut trees.
 They uprooted everything and planted Cabernet Sauvignon and Merlot; Stag's Leap Wine Cellars was born!

 The vines used for the 1973 vintage were only three years old!
-This flies in the face of one of wine’s most persistent beliefs, that only old vines produce great wines.
+This contradicts one of wine’s most persistent beliefs, that only old vines produce great wines.
 Yet here was a first-release wine, from a brand-new winery, beating some of the most revered estates in Bordeaux.
 It’s nothing short of astonishing.

 One of the French arguments had been that their wines were built for aging; they were too young when first tasted in 1976.
 This clearly was another myth, as bottle aging only strengthened California’s results.